History of St Mary's Hospital

 Visiting St Mary's

-Members of the public who wish to visit St Mary's are invited to book on to one of the monthly tours which are run by our Custos and residents.
+Members of the public who wish to visit St Mary's are welcome to book on guided tours which are run by our Custos.
+Capacity on these tours is limited and we regret that we are not able to accommodate all requests.

-During 2024 tours will be run on the following dates:
+During 2025 tours will run at 2pm on Wednesdays on the following dates:

-Tours normally take place during the afternoon from 2pm and last for approximately an hour.
+• Tours normally last for approximately an hour.
 A maximum of 20 visitors can be accommodated and therefore visitors must pre-book in advance by emailing supportteam@stmarysalmshouses.org.uk.

 Larger groups such as Universities, Schools and Colleges may be accommodated by prior agreement.